Please visit the UOW Library support during COVID-19 page for up-to-date information regarding UOW Library services and facilities.

 |

 Annotated lists are a great way to keep track of your research findings.
-Annotating your research with useful notes will help you to sort and identify important information and save you time when you start writing.
+Annotating (tagging) your search results with useful notes will help you to sort and identify important information and save you time when you start writing.

 When you're working with historical sources it's important to know: